 rr:rowGraph rdfs:range xsd:string .

 This optional property specifies the name of the column in the logical table that contains the RDF named graph for all the RDF triples generated from one row in the table.
 The minimum cardinality for this property is zero and no restriction on maximum cardinality.
-If for a row, value in the specified column is NULL, then the triples generated from that row go to an unnamed graph.
+If for a row, the value in the specified column is NULL, then the triples generated from that row go to an unnamed graph.
 In the following example, all the triples generated from a row of the logical table defined using the EMP table are stored in the RDF named graph identified by the IRI from the "graphURI" column of the logical table.

 <#TriplesMap2> rr:rowGraph "graphURI" .